 Pay Attention to What Sprouts in your Newfoundland Greenhouse, Cold Frame, and Garden

-Staycation gardening in Newfoundland is full of surprises, but only if you pay attention.
+Gardening in Newfoundland is full of surprises, but only if you pay attention.
+Just like anything, the beauty in often hidden in plain site.

 Weeding is a great time to learn about what plants look like in their early stages.
 Often times when pulling weeds you will find a surprise seedling, like a cherry tomato plant or this grapevine sprout in the photo above that just made its first appearance in the greenhouse today.